Police raid criminal hideouts, arrest 27 in Lagos – The Sun Nigeria

-In a press Statement by Lagos State Police Relations Officer (PPRO)CSP Olumuyiwa Adejobi, he stated that:” Sequel to the commitment of the Commissioner of Police, Lagos State, CP Hakeem Odumosu, to continually take anti crime fight to the dens of criminals and miscreants in the state, the police command has arrested 27 suspects in a planned raid of different blackspots in the Lagos metropolis between the late hours of Thursday 4th and early hours of Friday 5th February.
+Lagos State Police Relations Officer (PPRO)CSP Olumuyiwa Adejobi, stated that:” Sequel to the commitment of the Commissioner of Police, Lagos State, CP Hakeem Odumosu, to continually take anti crime fight to the dens of criminals and miscreants in the state, the police command has arrested 27 suspects in a planned raid of different blackspots in the Lagos metropolis between the late hours of Thursday, February 4 and early hours of Friday, February 5.

 “The raid was also extended to Ile Zik, Dopemu Under Bridge, Shasha, Orisumbare, Iyana – Ipaja Underbridge, Ile – Epo, Abule Egba, Isokoko, Alfa Nla, Capitol Road, Akilo, Marketing, Alausa Central Business District among others.